TypicalAM/blog/content/posts/wpa-introduction/index.md

 ### Group traffic

-Think about the following scenario, we want to send an `ARP` packet to know who has the `192.168.0.50` IP address.
+Think about the following scenario, we want to send an Address Resolution Protocol (`ARP`) packet to ask who has the `192.168.0.50` IP address.
 This packet is sent to all clients of the network, so we use the broadcast MAC address (`ff:ff:ff:ff:ff:ff`).
 We don't know what encryption keys other people on the network use, so we can't send them data that they can decrypt, right?

 ![confusion while sending a broadcast ARP packet](arp.png)